You can apply for opportunities through the Student Center, under the Center for Career Development, Winter Break Opportunities.

 See what students have to say about their experience.
 Students Comments on the value of Job Shadowing and Career Networking Dinners.
 Want to learn more about Career Networking Dinners?
 See our blog post "Demystifying Career Networking Dinners".

-- Cheryl Kamen '82 - Director of Adult Services, Hudson Guild (career field: Social Work/Social Services/Non-Profit/Aging/Administration) Location: New York, NY.
-Shadowing Description: Staff and/or department meetings, interaction with older adult participants, participation in activities/events; sit-in on walk-in social services, if interested.
+Cheryl Kamen ‘1982, Director of Adult Services, LMSW, Hudson Guild (Location: New York, NY) Shadow Description: Staff and/or department meetings, interaction with older adult participants, participation in activities/events; sit-in on walk-in social services, if interested.
 Lunch is included.
-I am a department head and, as such, don't provide much in the way of one-on-one services - it is more of an administrative experience, although there are opportunities to meet and interact with clients/participants throughout the day. www.hudsonguild.org.
-Available Date(s): Flexible (All dates are available)
+I am a department head and, as such, don't provide much in the way of one-on-one services - it is more of an administrative experience, although there are opportunities to meet and interact with clients/participants throughout the day. www.hudsonguild.org

 You can browse the entire list of opportunities by Location.
 You can also browse opportunities by category.
 You can easily search through the opportunities by hitting CTRL+F to bring up a search box in your web browser or PDF.